rafalp/Misago/dev-docs/parser/ast.md

 This document contains a reference to all standard abstract syntax tree elements used to represent a parsed markup.

+Plugins may modify standard AST as well as add their own AST elements.

 ## Heading (ATX)